Lately everyone is talking about “going green”. Reduce, reuse, recycle…it’s the way of the future! I think it’s fantastic.

 |Left over fencing = compost bin|

-2. Food Containers and Recyclables – If you’ve read my blog anytime in the past two months, you probably know what’s coming next… winter sowing containers.
-That’s right, I save all kinds of food containers and use them for winter sowing seeds.
+2. Food Containers and Recyclables – I save all kinds of food containers and use them to start my seeds.
 Ice cream buckets, old food storage dishes, food take out containers, containers from the deli or bakery… you name it!
 Some of these containers can be used for more than one year too!
 The best part is that I can recycle them when I’m done.
 Another benefit of winter sowing seeds is that I don’t have to spend money on expensive indoor light setups (and electricity).